 Governor Christie just signed the alimony reform bill into law.
 Anyone with questions about how this could affect your existing alimony or your case should call today!
 For more information on the new law, click here.

 The appraisal of rights regarding an award of alimony, or any potential obligation of alimony are entitlements.
 Our lawyers are knowledgeable and experienced in consulting and application of alimony law in New Jersey.
 Alimony is one of the most rancorous issues in divorce.
 Thirteen statutory factors are considered in the state of New Jersey including:

 In New Jersey child custody shall be based on the best interests of the children.

 Interested in protecting assets or the interests of your children from a prior marriage?
-Consult our family law attorneys, servicing Haddonfield, Cherry Hill and the surrounding Camden County area, to learn about the requirements to drafting a prenuptial agreement.
+Consult our family law attorneys, servicing Cumberland, Camden, Burlington, and Gloucester County, NJ, to learn about the requirements to drafting a prenuptial agreement.

 1. Complete disclosure of all assets and debts

 2. Adequate period of time to carefully consider what you are doing

 Legal documentation will define your rights and obligations upon divorce.
 You should handle it the same way you would handle property division, by consulting a qualified and experienced lawyer today.